kazuki43zoo/spring-boot-multi-sample/README.md

 ### Stop applications

-Move to current job using `bg` command and stop job using "Control + C" for all application.
+Move to current job using `fg` command and stop job using "Control + C" for all application.

 ```bash
 $ fg